This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 Textual data is usually stored in

-ISAM files; each record is taken to be one text line.
-Examples are the SQL script files used by SQL*Plus and spool output files.
+ISAM files.
+Each record is taken to be one text line.
+For example, the SQL script files used by SQL*Plus and spool output files.

 SQL*Loader input data is provided as